 Figure 3.
 Steps in tying the clinch knot. a) The end is hatched.
 A knot-practicing block is shown.
 Hold the standing part between the thumb and index fingers of the left hand and with the acutely flexed fifth finger against the palm of the hand.
 The end is held with the thumb and third finger of the right hand.
 The end must lie above the standing part.
 Place the right index finger over the standing part. b) Make the first loop of a square knot with the right hand by placing the right index finger within the bight and using it to pull the end through the bight.
-Continue to hold the end with the right hand. c) Place the left thumb inside the loop while still holding the standing part with the fifth finger. d) Pass the second and third fingers under the end and grasp the standing part of the bight. e) Bring the standing part to the left with the third finger between the two strands; separate the fingers. g) Use the second and third fingers of the left hand to grasp the end. h) Pull the end between the two strands. i) Grasp the end with the left thumb and third fingers. j) Extract the thumb together with the end through the loop. k) Grasp the end with the right hand. l) The finished knot.
+Continue to hold the end with the right hand. c) Place the left thumb inside the loop while still holding the standing part to the left with the third finger between the two strands. f) Place the left second finger next to the third finger between the two strands; separate the fingers. g) Use the second and third fingers of the left hand to grasp the end. h) Pull the end between the two strands. i) Grasp the end with the left thumb and third fingers. j) Extract the thumb together with the end through the loop. k) Grasp the end with the right hand.
+I) The finished knot.